ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/configuration/serialization.dotnet.markdown

 ##CustomizeJsonSerializer

-If you need to modify `JsonSerializer` object used by the client when sending entities to the server you can register a customization action:
+To modify the `JsonSerializer` object used by the client when sending entities to the server, register a customization action:

 {CODE customize_json_serializer@ClientApi\Configuration\Serialization.cs /}

+##CustomizeJsonDeserializer

+To modify the `JsonSerializer` object used by the client to deserialize entities loaded from the server, you can register a customization action:

+{CODE customize_json_deserializer@ClientApi\Configuration\Serialization.cs /}

 ##DeserializeEntityFromBlittable